Signal-K/manuscript/content/Base.md

 1. **Initial Planet Selection**: Focus on selecting six initial planets manually for the upcoming alpha version, which allows flexibility in data collection without creating complex pipelines.
 2. **Data Representation**: Use calculated values such as planet radius and orbital period to provide insights into planet composition and temperature.
 Utilize existing databases like Lightkurve and Exofop for accurate data cross-referencing.
 3. **Resource Allocation**: Assign resources to planets based on characteristics such as anomaly metallicity, radius, mass, orbital period, and star type.
-4. **Navigational Waypoints**: Consider using globular clusters as navigational waypoints to guide players in the universe.
-5. **Auto-generated Descriptions**: Generate descriptions and visuals based on planet data and the narrative.

-### Plans/Ideas:

-1. **Interactive Data Visualization**: Implement a filter-based, interactive toggle bar for data interpretation, allowing users to customize visual representation.
-2. **Mapping and Satellite Tools**: Set up satellite and mapping tools for data gathering, including telescopes and probe droids for gathering light curve data and exploring anomalies.
-3. **Space Rigging Interface**: Develop a routing interface for deploying telescopes and probe droids in a grid/lattice network to gather data and explore anomalies.

 ### Tasks:

-1. **Create Manual Planet Data**: Manually assign planet names, compositions, and resources based on data and assumptions.
-2. **Calculate Planetary Values**: Develop methods to calculate planetary radius, mass, temperature, and other characteristics using available data.
 5. **Remove Outdated Database Schemas**: Merge or remove outdated schemas in Supabase, including tables for sites, replies, planet status, and other unused data tables.

 # Full review